RickHawesUSDS/epicast-proto/readme.md

 # EpiCast Prototype

-This is private repository for rhawes@cdc.gov to explore concepts about the EpiCast protocol.
+This is a repository for rhawes@cdc.gov to explore concepts about the EpiCast protocol.

-## EpiCast is...
+## EpiCast aims to...
 A proposed technical solution to for public health programs to share case information with CDC, each other and the public.

 * **Human and machine readable** - Simple enough for humans to read, structured and standardized enough that machines can acess the data.
 * **Flexible** - able to handle data element changes, local and national, that occur in an new outbreak.
 * **Scalable** - Support pandemic scale.
 From 1 to 1M data items per month.
 * **Sustainable** - Standardized, open-source reference implementations, free tooling and services.
-* **Secure** - Support both public and private data.
+* **Secure** - Support both public and private feeds.

-In broad sense, EpiCast supports the CDC's NorthStar architecture, the open data movement, and the DMI direction for NNDSS.
+In broad sense, EpiCast supports the CDC's NorthStar architecture, the open data movement, and the CDC's DMI direction for NNDSS.

-## Potential Demo
+## Current ideas

+* Publish complete data sets instead of sending individual messages.
+* States are the source of truth for data set
+* Use CSV because it is understood by both epidemiolgist and data scientists.
+* Support for supplemental datatypes including FHIR, and HL7 messages.
+* Take important ideas from TESSY including validation language and support from aggregates
+* Define a schema language
+* Validation done on entry by using a computable language (CQL inspired)
+* Logging of events in the feed.
+* Use S3 Buckets and Azure Blobs as the base protocol because all cloud vendors can support these protocols

+## A demo script
+The prototype should be support a demonstration of these concepts.

 1. Simple case
     1. Add cases
-    2. Publish
+    2. Publish is controlled by the publisher
     3. Show published folder and timeseries
-    4. Receive
+    4. Receive is automatic
 2. Pandemic spike
     1. Add 15000 cases
     2. Look at logs